7 Signs You Have Too Many Toxins In Your Life

 These types of ailments affect many of us in our daily lives.
 They’re not serious enough to warrant a trip to the doctor — or maybe you tried only to be told there was nothing wrong — but they still tend to drag you down, wearing away your resistance and leaving you feeling like you’re just getting old.

-I have good news for you — it probably has nothing to do with aging.
+I have good news for you — it probably has nothing to do with getting older.
 Instead, you may simply be surrounded by too many toxins.
+Toxins or endocrine disruptors are synthetic and natural chemicals that humans are exposed to daily that interfere with hormone health.

 Not sure?
 Here are seven signs to look for — and how you can clean up your system and feel better in 30 days!